-- o You can obtain information about the status of your case by accessing the docket, an automated chronological summary of all significant events in the history of the case.
+- You can obtain information about the status of your case by accessing the docket, an automated chronological summary of all significant events in the history of the case.
 Every pleading filed is listed on the docket by filing date.
 You may review the docket on the public access terminals located in the public areas of the Clerk's office.
-The Clerk's Office will also provide basic docket information to you telephonically. - o You may also access your information electronically through the "Public Access to Court Electronic Records" (PACER) system.
-To use this system, you must register through PACER; their website is pacer.gov.
-Once you gain access, you will be billed a modest fee for access.
+The Clerk's Office will also provide basic docket information to you telephonically. - You may also access your information electronically through the "Public Access to Court Electronic Records" (PACER) system.
+To use this system, you must register through PACER; their website is www.pacer.gov.
+Please refer to the PACER website for more information.